Magistrate (England and Wales): Magistrates

 The titles "magistrate" and "justice of the peace" are interchangeable terms for basically the same thing, although today the former is commonly used in the popular media, and the latter in more formal contexts.

 Magistrates sit in tribunals or "benches" composed of no more than three members.
 Although three is the usual number, a bench is properly constituted with two members.
 However, if they sit as two on a trial and disagree about the verdict, a retrial will be necessary (see Bagg v Colquhoun (1904) 1KB 554).
 Magistrates deal with around 97 per cent of criminal cases in England and Wales.
 A single magistrate sitting solo can deal with remand applications, issue search warrants and warrants for arrest as well as conducting early administrative hearings.
-Since 2015, a single magistrate handles under the "single justice procedure" criminal cases where defendants plead guilty or do not respond to summons; 535,000 cases were heard this way in 2020.
+Since 2015, a single magistrate, under the "single justice procedure", handles criminal cases where defendants plead guilty or do not respond to summons; 535,000 cases were heard this way in 2020.

 On a bench of two or three, the magistrate who speaks openly in court is formally known as the Presiding Justice, or more informally as the chair, chairman or PJ.
 When sitting three magistrates on the bench, the chairman will sit in the middle.
 The magistrates sitting on either side of the chairman are known as "wingers".
 Magistrates deal with less serious criminal cases, such as common assault, minor theft, criminal damage, public disorder and motoring offences.
-They also send serious cases such as rape and murder to the Crown Court for trial, determine applications for bail, enforce the payment of fines, and grant search warrant and right of entry applications to utility companies (e.g. gas, electricity).
+They also send serious cases such as rape and murder to the Crown Court for trial, determine applications for bail, enforce the payment of fines, and grant search warrants and right of entry applications to utility companies (e.g. gas, electricity).
 Magistrates' powers are limited to a maximum sentence of twelve months imprisonment and/or an unlimited fine.
 They also have a civil jurisdiction, in relation to family work, and the enforcement of child support and council tax payments.
 To complement magistrates, there are a small number of district judges who are either barristers or solicitors.
 Under s 16(3) of the Justices of the Peace Act 1979 they have the same powers as magistrates but sit alone.
 Unlike judges in many of the higher courts, magistrates and district judges do not wear robes or wigs in the court room.

-Lord Bingham, former Lord Chief Justice, observed that the lay magistracy was “...a democratic jewel beyond price".
+Lord Bingham, former Lord Chief Justice, observed that the lay magistracy was "...a democratic jewel beyond price".